 Guidance Note:

-(i) Definitions of preneed and guaranteed issue insurance policy are in VM-01.
+Definitions of industrial life insurance, preneed, and guaranteed issue life insurance policy are in VM-01.
+The definition of credit life insurance is in Section II, Subsection 5.B.

-(ii) For statements of exemption filed for calendar year 2022 and beyond, the amount in Subsection 2.e was reported in the prior calendar year life/health annual statement, VM-20 Reserve Supplement, Part 2, if applicable.

 4. State the reason for the proposed amendment?
 (You may do this through an attachment.)